 The Finnish hydrogen sector

-The two recent years have witnessed the unveiling of an unprecedented number of green hydrogen projects in Finland, with substantiated investment plans for upcoming years reaching an aggregate of several billion euros and many more projects being visioned and developed lower down the pipeline.
-Finland’s first industrial-scale green hydrogen and methanation plant entered construction in late 2022.
-With its ca. 20 MW capacity, the facility upon commissioning more than triples the country’s electrolysis capacity.
+The recent years have witnessed the unveiling of an unprecedented number of clean hydrogen projects in Finland.
+Substantiated investment plans for upcoming years have reached an aggregate of several billion euros with exponential growth in sight, as more projects receive the green light from authorities and financers.
+Finland’s first industrial-scale green hydrogen and methanation plant is expected to become operational in Harjavalta in 2024.
+With its ca. 20 MW capacity, the facility will more than triple the country’s electrolysis capacity upon commissioning.
 In its wake, the Finnish hydrogen landscape with its planned hydrogen valleys in North, Southwest and Southeast Finland has over a short timespan become home to a booming pipeline of GH2 plants, with CODs early in the latter half of the decade and first GW-scale facilities planned to go operational in 2030.

 Finland’s emergent hydrogen projects are characterised by close cooperation between pioneering hydrogen/P2X-focused developers and traditional local energy companies.
 Hydrogen demonstrations and full-scale installations alike are being developed in urban industrial areas in connection with existing power generation or chemical plants.
-This sector-coupled approach enhances competitiveness of the hydrogen value-chain by enabling the harnessing of exhaust gases for on-site CO2 extraction, the supplying of by-product oxygen to nearby plants, and the use of waste heat for district heating.
+This sector-coupled approach enhances the competitiveness of the hydrogen value-chain by enabling the harnessing of exhaust gases for on-site CO2 extraction, the supplying of by-product oxygen to nearby plants, and the use of waste heat for district heating.
 A local treat is the Finnish forest industry, which as the nation‘s third largest industry provides a source of biogenic CO2 and a prospective oxygen off-taker.

 Project development in Finland calls for working dialogue with local stakeholders, energy companies, grid operators, municipalities and environmental authorities.
 Key development activities include environmental assessments, securing of land rights and electricity supply, spatial planning and permitting, as well as the conclusion of project agreements.

-Finland has no "one-stop-shop" permit for hydrogen electrolysers, and the permitting practices are just starting to develop.
+Finland has no "one-stop-shop" permit for hydrogen electrolysers.
 Several individual permits and statements from different state and municipal authorities are required, with limited procedural coordination in place, but the permitting practices are becoming more established as more projects enter the permitting phase.

-Green hydrogen development, however, enjoys some of the procedural privileges and supportive measures for renewable energy.
+Clean hydrogen development further enjoys some of the procedural privileges and supportive measures for renewable energy.
 This includes a recently adopted procedural priority to green transition projects between 2023-2028 in administrative courts and the Regional State Administrative Agency.